 It was built in 1849, and the legend says that the walls were covered with thousands of egg-whites to make them more resistant to wind and sea.
 In the yard, there is a small chapel of Saint Nicholas, saint patron of the sailors.

 The proof that this lighthouse is indeed something special is the fact that it always had a lighthouse keeper and there has been a waiting list for the job!

 Palagruža lighthouse was built in 1875 on the little island carrying the same name, placed in the middle of the Adriatic sea, between Italian and Croatian coasts and it's technically a part of Split region.
 It is the furthest Croatian island, only 1400 m long, 300 m wide and 90 m high and best way to reach it is from Komiža on the island of Vis!.
 On it's highest point the lighthouse was built.
 The building is impressive with its size and stone, made like that to show the power of Austro-Hungarian empire, as it was the edge of the empire at the time and therefore the first thing to see when sailing up the coast.

 The legend says that this is the island where Greek hero Diomedes was buried and some archaeological researches actually support that legend.

 This lighthouse also carries the name of the island on which it is situated.
-It's surrounded by endless open sea.
+It's surrounded by the endless open sea.
 The stone ground-floor house was built in 1878 on the highest point of the island (100m), upon a cliff.
-However, the island was well know even before, archaeological sites and remains confirm this.
+However, the island was well known even before, archaeological sites and remains confirm this.